This is the week your period is due – or late.

 The placenta is truly an impressive support system for your baby.

-The next six weeks are a critical stage of development for your growing baby.
+The next six weeks are a critical stage of fetal development for your growing baby.

-For example, the major organs begin to develop and some organs will even begin to work!
+For example, your baby’s organs will begin to develop and some organs will even begin to work.